-The high quality and quantity surface water source is located at the 0.75 mile marker of East Fork of the Stones River (J. Percy Priest Lake).
+The high quality and quantity surface water source is located at Ine high quality and quantity surface water source is located at the 0.75-mile marker of East Fork of the Stones River (J. Percy Priest Lake).
 Our goal is to protect our water from contaminants and we are working with the State to determine the vulnerability of our water source to potential contamination.
 The Tennessee Department of Environment and Conservation (TDEC) has prepared a Source Water Assessment Program (SWAP) Report for the untreated water sources serving this water system.
 The SWAP Report assesses the susceptibility of untreated water sources to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
-Water sources have been rated as reasonably susceptible, moderately susceptible or slightly susceptible based on geologic factors and human activities in the vicinity of the water source.
+Water sources have been rated as reasonably susceptible, moderately susceptible or slightly susceptible based on geologic factors and human activities near the water source.
 Consolidated Utility District's sources rated as reasonably susceptible to potential contamination.